 - Sputnik moment - when you realize you need to work harder to catch up

 For as long as people put pen to paper, phrases related to science and nature will be a great tool to help us express our feelings.
-We hope these idiomatic expressions will help your writing fire on all cylinders.
-You can also take a look at some Funny Quotes About Science to add fuel to your fire.
+Let these idiomatic expressions help your writing fire on all cylinders.
+Get even more creative by letting some funny quotes about science add fuel to your fire.
 Then, get even more figurative with some examples of onomatopoeia in nature.
 You'll be on your way to mastering the art of using figurative language.